zeid-hub/python-p3-v2-cli-orm-lab/README.md

 The function `create_employee()` should:

 1. Prompt for and read in a name, job title, and department id.
-2. Find the department associated with the department id.
-3. Create and persist a new `Employee` class instance, surrounding the code in a `try/except` block in case an exception is thrown by the `name`, `job_title`, or `department` property setter methods.
+2. Create and persist a new `Employee` class instance, surrounding the code in a `try/except` block in case an exception is thrown by the `name`, `job_title`, or `department_id` property setter methods.
-4. Print a message indicating whether the `Employee` object was successfully created, or print an error message if an exception is thrown.
+3. Print a message indicating that the `Employee` object was successfully created, or print an error message if an exception is thrown.

 Test the function by selecting option `10` when you run `python lib/cli.py`.